sjwaight/azure-list-manager-sample/readme.md

 ## Functionality (Ranking and Stats)

-The behaviour of this solution is exactly the same as that described in the for [Ranking](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/list-manager#ranking) and [Stats](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/list-manager#stats).
+The behaviour of this solution is exactly the same as that described in the original sample.
+Read more about them here: [Ranking](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/list-manager#ranking) and [Stats](https://github.com/awsdocs/aws-lambda-developer-guide/tree/main/sample-apps/list-manager#stats).

 ## Prerequisites